barsoom/devbook/deploy_without_downtime/README.md

 **END OF NOTE**

-For Rails 4, you may need [this monkeypatch](https://github.com/rails/rails/issues/12330#issuecomment-244930976) to avoid "PG::InFailedSqlTransaction" errors.

 Basically, you always need to make sure any code you deploy works both before and after its migrations run.

 If you have code that only works after a migration has run, you need to deploy the migration first, and then deploy the new code.